 In The Dick Van Dyke Show Rob was hypnotized into acting drunk when he heard a bell; but the subject of the hypnosis was Buddy, not Rob, and he wasn't even in the room when the hypnosis happened.

-Sarah Jane Smith from Doctor Who may be one of the Doctor's most independent companions, but she's also been hypnotized or brainwashed more often than any of them.
+Sarah Jane Smith may be one of the Doctor's most independent companions, but she's also been hypnotized or brainwashed more often than any of them.

 Morgana in Merlin is easily hypnotized or entranced.